The wonderful story of Baidu, the Chinese Google

 When looking at the success of Baidu, we might say its success comes from the protectionism of Beijing and the free music downloaders.
 Now, the search engine wants to become international but will it succeed against Google?

 Thirteen years after its birth, Baidu has become the 1st website in China and the 6th in the world.
-It dominates the world’s biggest market of Internet users: China who has 570 million of users.
-The market share of Baidu has achived to 80%.
-Its founder Robin Li, number 4 on the list of Chinese billionaires estimates that Baidu answers more requests than any other search engines.
-Governmental protection and copy-right-free music download greatly helps.
+It dominates the world’s biggest market of Internet users: China has 570 million users.
+The market share of Baidu has achieved 80%.
+Its founder Robin Li, number 4 on the list of Chinese billionaires estimates that Baidu answers more requests than any other search engine.
+Governmental protection and copy-right-free music download greatly help.

-But after this story, he decided to raise 1,2 millions dollars from several investors in the Silicon Valley and then in 2000, he went to Beijing and founded Baidu.
-He prefered to make that in Beijing contrary to Hong Kong (when the Internet has less censorship) but he said said Chinese government may regard him as a traitor and that could ruined his life.
+But after this story, he decided to raise 1,2 million dollars from several investors in the Silicon Valley, and then in 2000, he went to Beijing and founded Baidu.
+He preferred to make that in Beijing contrary to Hong Kong (when the Internet has less censorship) but he said the Chinese government may regard him as a traitor and that could ruin his life.

 First, Baidu was only a search engine for big websites such as Sina or Sohu but in 2001, Robin Li decided to make his own search engine for the mass population.
-Three years after he raised 25 millions of dollars, Baidu was on the profitability threshold.
+Three years after he raised 25 million dollars, Baidu was on the profitability threshold.

 What is Baidu now and what plans for the future?

 Concerning the future, Baidu doesn’t hesitate to show their ambition for markets overseas, they got a small presence in Japan but the competition is too fierce with Google.
-The problem abroad will be also with the piracy of the music.
-Indeed, Baidu is black listed by the RIAA (Recording Industry Association of America).
+The problem abroad will be also with the piracy of music.
+Indeed, Baidu is black-listed by the RIAA (Recording Industry Association of America).